jasonm23/onlisp-markdown/onlisp.md

                (acond ,@(cdr clauses)))))))
 ```

-then that binding of it would also have within its scope the following test expres-
+then that binding of it would also have within its scope the following test expression.
-sion.

 Figure 14.2 contains some more complicated anaphoric variants.
 The macro
 alambda is for referring literally to recursive functions.
 When does one want to